raniljoshua/Module-11-Challenge_web-scraping-challenge/README.md

 Deliverable 1: Scrape titles and preview text from Mars news articles
 ----------------------------
-* Used automated browsing to visit the Mars news siteLinks to an external site.
+* Used automated browsing to visit the Mars news site (https://static.bc-edx.com/data/web/mars_news/index.html).
 Inspected the page to identify which elements to scrape.
 * Created a Beautiful Soup object and used it to extract text elements from the website.
 * Extracted the titles and preview text of the news articles that was scraped.
 Stored the scraping results in Python data structures as follows:
   * Stored each title-and-preview pair in a Python dictionary and, gave each dictionary two keys: title and preview.